Garnek0/NewLimePlayer3DS/README.md

 + Flagbrew: The GUI code is heavilly based on PKSM's GUI code.

++ LimePlayer Team: Developers of the original LimePlayer3D.

 + Others: If I forgot to mention someone important (for example: your code is used without credit), please let me know.

 + Most of the icons under gfx are from the site [icons8.com](https://icons8.com) and are licensed under the [CC-BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/3.0/)